BLOG

 4. Persistent authentication (Remember Me) functionality implemented within mobile applications should never store a user’s password on the device.

-M6: Broken Cryptography
+M6: Broken cryptography

-How Broken Cryptography Can Be Exploited?
 There are two ways in which an attack can occur - decryption of data via physical access to the device or network traffic capture, or malicious apps on the device with access to the encrypted data.

 The following scenarios can result in such attacks:

-3. Creation and Use of Custom Encryption Protocols
+3. Creation and use of custom encryption protocols

-4. Use of Insecure and/or Deprecated Algorithms
+4. Use of insecure and/or deprecated algorithms

-M7: Client Side Injection
+M7: Client side injection

-How to Prevent Client Side Injection?
 More or less, following the best coding practices should help you out a lot:

 For iOS: